This Post May Contain Affiliate Links. Please Read Our Disclosure Policy.

 So you ready to make some crazy good cornbread?
 I thought so.

-Ingredients For This Healthy Honey Cornbread
+Ingredients For This Whole Wheat Cornbread

-- Cornmeal – Of course cornbread wouldn’t be cornbread without cornmeal!
-I used finely ground cornmeal from Bob’s Red Mill.Â
+- Cornmeal – I used finely ground yellow cornmeal from Bob’s Red Mill.

 - Baking Powder -The baking powder will help to leaven the flour in the recipe giving us together the perfect combination that will result in a light and fluffy cornbread.
 Baking powder can expire as well so be sure to test it out if you’re not sure how long it’s been sitting in your cupboard.
 Just mix a little with hot water to see if it bubbles.
 Don’t mix it up with your baking soda!
 They are not the same thing and do not react the same way.
-Read more here about Baking Powder vs. Baking Soda
+Read more here about Baking Powder vs. Baking Soda.

-- Salt – Salt is very important to help balance the sweetness in a recipe.
-So don’t skip it!
-You can read more here about the role that salt plays in baking.Â
+- Salt โ Salt is very important to help balance the sweetness in a recipe.
+So donโt skip it!
+You can read more here about the role that salt plays in baking.

-- Honey – I swapped out regular granulated sugar for honey in this recipe.
+- Honey โ I swapped out regular granulated sugar for honey in this recipe.
 I also reduced the amount overall.
 Since honey is a liquid I never use a 1:1 swap that a recipe calls for.
 If you want to make this vegan you can swap out honey and try using agave nectar or maple syrup instead.

 - Almond Milk – I used almond milk to make this a dairy free cornbread.
 Any plant-based milk would work.
-But you could also use regular milk if dairy isn’t a concern.Â
+But you could also use regular whole milk if dairy isn’t a concern.

 Time To Make It!